Wike threatens to revoke lands over N34bn ground rent – The Sun Nigeria

 “Our budgeting system is too poor.
 So how will it work?
 We require your help too.
 Thank God I am the one to supervise this year’s budget.
 We will come to you, please don’t pursue us,” he appealed.

-On the Abuja Urban Mass Transport Company (AUMTCO), he said: “The truth of the matter is that, am gonna overhaul the entire system.”
+On the Abuja Urban Mass Transport Company (AUMTCO), he said: “The truth of the matter is that I am going to overhaul the entire system.”

 He disclosed that N2 billion was approved for palliatives by President Bola Tinubu for FCT in the Federal Government’s subsidy programme and his “concern was transportation, but I need to know where are we.”

+He also assured FCT residents that he will tackle the menace of one chance within the territory, noting that with a functional transportation system in place will make one chance operators disappear.

-Hinting at the formation of cabinet net week for people to take charge of the affairs, Wike assured that “we have the capacity and we will work with what you give.”
+Hinting at the formation of cabinet next week for people to take charge of the affairs, Wike assured that “we have the capacity and we will work with what you give.”

 Berating proliferation of abandoned projects in FCT, Wike revealed that the FCT was owing contractors about N1 trillion for the projects, stating that he would not initiate new ones.